Pablo96/Llamathrust-Game-Engine/README.md

 LtGE developed in C++17 using LLVM CLANG/GCC/VS2019.

 ## Motivation
-Llamathrust Engine is a personal project to learn how game engines work.
+LtGE is a personal project to learn how game engines work.

 It aims to cover:
 - Custom platform API abstraction (linux and windows)